modrinth/docs/docs/faq.md

 If your account was created on or before August 5th, 2023, your account was created using GitHub.
 Attempting to reset your password or log in through any other service will not work.

-If you still cannot log into your account after this, please join [our Discord][Discord] and send a message to the `ModrinthMail#3547` bot.
+If you still cannot log into your account after this, please email support@modrinth.com.

 ## App